 Varying intensities and coloration of cloud inclusions.

 Feather – A small crack or fracture within the diamond.
-Depending on your viewing angle, a feather can look transparent and almost invisible or it can catch on light and display a whitish appearance.
+Depending on your viewing angle, a feather can look transparent and almost invisible or it can catch on light and display an opaque appearance.